celestiaorg/docs/docs/nodes/itn-qgb-setup.md

-# Setup Your QGB Orchestrator
+# Setup your QGB Orchestrator

 ## Description

 Setup your QGB Orchestrator to run alongside your validator node.

-Docs on how to set it up are found [here](https://docs.celestia.org/nodes/qgb-orchestrator/#how-to-run)
+Docs on how to set it up are found [here](../nodes/qgb-orchestrator/#how-to-run)

 ## Directions